Treating Attention-Deficit/Hyperactivity Disorder: ADHD Medications

 Other questions to ask your doctor may include the following.

-Why have you chosen this medication for treatment?
+Why have you chosen this medication for the treatment of ADHD symptoms?

 How does this ADHD medication work in addressing the symptoms?